The Different Types of Forex Trading Strategies

-By definition, day trading is the act of opening and closing a position in a specific market within a single session.
-Although it is sometimes referenced in a negative connotation, day trading is a legal and permitted means of engaging the capital markets.
-In fact, it benefits practitioners in several ways:
+By definition, day trading is when you open and close a position in any market in one session.
+It is sometimes seen in a negative light.
+But forex day trading strategies are legal and a valid way of engaging the capital markets.
+In fact, it benefits traders in several ways:

-- Limited Risk: Day trading is a short-term strategy that does not require the trader to hold an open position in the market for an extended period.
-Subsequently, exposure to systemic and market risks are greatly reduced.
+- Limited Risk: Forex day trading strategies are short-term.
+They don't require the trader to hold an open position in the market for an extended period.
+That means that exposure to systemic and market risks is greatly reduced.

-- Decreased Opportunity Cost: The trading account's liquidity is ensured due to the intraday durations of trade execution.
-Risk capital is not committed to a single trade for a long period of time; this element frees up the trader to pursue other opportunities.
+- Decreased Opportunity Cost: A trading account's liquidity is ensured due to the intraday durations of trade execution.
+Risk capital is not committed to a single trade for a long period of time.
+As such, the trader is free to pursue other opportunities.

-- Regular Cash Flow: Day trading allows for a regular cash flow to be generated.
-While profits are not guaranteed, a daily P&L is calculated.
-As a result, gains are realised much faster in comparison to more traditional investment strategies.
+- Regular Cash Flow: Day trading strategies allow you to generate a regular flow of cash.
+Profits aren't guaranteed – but a daily P&L is calculated.
+As a result, gains are realised much faster compared to more traditional forex trading strategies.

 A forex day trading strategy may be rooted in either technical or fundamental analysis.
-Some of the most common types are designed to capitalise upon breakouts, trending and range-bound currency pairs.
+Some of the most common types will aim to capitalise upon breakouts, trending and range-bound pairs.

-Compared to other markets, the availability of leverage and diverse options make the forex a target-rich environment for day traders.
-In addition, one has the flexibility to benefit from being either long or short a currency pair.
-When taken together, these three factors effectively open the door to myriad unique forex day trading strategies.
+The availability of leverage and diverse options make forex a target-rich option for day traders compared to other markets.
+In addition, you can opt to go either long or short with a currency pair.
+When combined, these factors open the door to unique forex day trading strategies.

 Forex Scalping Strategy

-Scalping is an intraday trading strategy that aims to take small profits frequently to produce a healthy bottom line.
+Scalping is an intraday forex trading strategy that aims to take small profits on a frequent basis to produce a healthy bottom line.
 Trades are executed according to a rigid framework designed to preserve the integrity of an edge.
-Through applying a viable edge repeatedly on compressed timeframes, capital exposure and systemic risk are limited.
+Capital exposure and systemic risk are limited by applying a viable edge repeatedly on compressed timeframes.

-The success of a forex scalping strategy is dependent upon several key factors:
+The success of a forex scalping strategy depends on these key factors:

-- Valid Edge: In order to make money scalping, one must be able to identify positive expectation trade setups in the live market.
-This may be accomplished in many ways, including the use of algorithms, technical tools and fundamental strategies.
+- Valid Edge: To make money by scalping, you must be able to identify positive expectation setups in the live market.
+This may be achieved in many ways, such as the use of algorithms, technical tools and fundamental strategies.
 A strong edge is statistically verifiable and potentially profitable.